Edit Page

 ]

-Verifies that the user belongs to the requested tenant, issues a new JWT with the correct role for that tenant, and updates the auth cookie.
+Verifies that the user belongs to the requested team, issues a new JWT with the correct role for that team, and updates the auth cookie.
 The browser (or client) does not need to re-enter credentials.

 Authorization: Bearer <token>